10 Ways to Help Your Teen Succeed in High School

 A nutritious breakfast fuels up teens and gets them ready for the day.
 In general, teens who eat breakfast have more energy and do better in school.

-You can help boost your teen's attention span, concentration, and memory by providing breakfast foods that are rich in whole grains, fiber, and protein, as well as low in added sugar.
-If your teen is running late some mornings, send along fresh fruit, nuts, yogurt, or a peanut butter and banana sandwich.
+You can help boost your teen's attention span, concentration, and memory with breakfast foods that are rich in whole grains, fiber, and protein, and low in added sugar.
+If your teen is running late, send along fresh fruit, nuts, yogurt, or half a peanut butter and banana sandwich.
 Many schools provide nutritious breakfast options before the first bell.

-Teens also need the right amount of sleep — about 8½ to 9½ hours each night — to be alert and ready to learn all day.
+Teens also need enough sleep — about 8–10 hours each night — to be alert and ready to learn all day.
 But early school start times — on top of schedules packed with classes, homework, extracurricular activities, and friends — mean that it's common for teens to not get enough sleep.
 Lack of sleep is linked to decreased attentiveness, decreased short-term memory, inconsistent performance, and delayed response time.

 Most teens also have a change in their sleep patterns, with their bodies telling them to stay up later at night and wake up later in the morning.
 Ideally, teens should try to go to bed at the same time every night and wake up at the same time every morning.
 You can help by reminding your teen before bedtime to turn off the phone and limit video games and TV.
 Napping during the day can also push bedtimes back, so it's best if teens don't nap after school.
 Many teens try to catch up on sleep on weekends.
 But try to keep your teen's sleep and wake times within 2 hours of what they are during the week.

 Learning and mastering the skills of getting organized, staying focused, and seeing work through to the end will help teens in just about everything they do.
-But this is not usually explicitly taught in high school, so teens can benefit from some parental guidance with organization and time-management skills.
+Students can benefit from parents helping with organizing assignments and time management.

 Parents and guardians can help teens keep assignments and class information together in binders, notebooks, or folders that are organized by subject.
 Creating a calendar will help teens recognize upcoming deadlines and plan their time accordingly.
-Don't forget to have your teen include non-academic commitments on the calendar, too.
+Don't forget to have your teen include non-academic commitments on the calendar.

 It also helps for teens to make prioritized daily to-do lists, and to study and do homework in a well-lit, quiet, orderly workspace.
 You can remind your teen that when it comes to studying and homework, multitasking is a time-waster.
 Working in an environment free of distractions like TV and texts works best.